-Do I have to use an API key for web apps hosted by SystemLink Cloud?
+Do I need to use an API key for web applications hosted on SystemLink Cloud?

 What happens if I lose an API key?

-If you lose an API key, you can’t recover it.
+You can’t recover API keys.
 The only time you see an API key is when you create it.
-Therefore, you may want to save your API key when you create it.
+Therefore, consider saving your API key when you create it.

 What is a policy, and how does it relate to an API key?

-A policy defines the authorized actions a user or an application can make against a resource.
-Policies are “attached" to an API key, which then defines the limits of what an application using that API key can do.
+A policy is comprised of permissions, which define the actions an application can make against a resource.
+You then assign a policy to an API key, which then defines the limits of what an application using that API key can do.

-Can I change a policy and its permissions after I attach it to an API key?
+Can I modify a policy and after I assign it to an API key?

-Yes, you can either attach a different policy to the API key or change the policy’s permissions for the API key.
+Yes, you can change the policy permissions for the API key.

-Any API call using an API key with the policy attached will immediately validate against the updated permissions.
+Any API call using an API key with the policy assigned immediately validates against the updated permissions.

 How long does it take for a change in a policy to occur?

 Policy reevaluation occurs every five minutes.
-Therefore, when you modify a policy attached to an API key in a running application, you must wait five minutes to see those permission changes materialize in the application.
+Therefore, you must wait five minutes to see permission changes materialize in the application.

 Tags and Messages

-Think of a Tag path as synonymous with a tag's name.
+Think of a tag path as structured way to idenity a tag.
+NI highly encourages using a period (.) as the tag path delimiter.
 You can set tag permissions based on the Tag path you enter in the Tag path field.

 Note: Tag paths are character-sensitive.